CleveritDemo/copilot-armtemplates/README.md

 }
 ```

-## Step 2: Ask Copilot Chat to generate the workspace doco
+## Step 2: Ask Copilot Chat to suggest how a change to storage account could be achieved

-> @workspace create a README.md Markdown file that document all functions, files and folders.
+> how can I update my already created storage account type to "Standard_GRS" using arm templates?.

-- Check the generated Markdown File and create a new file with the suggestion
+- Check the generated ".json", apply the suggested changes and update the storage account.

 ## Step 3: Ask Copilot Chat how can I start my deployment to Azure